Tuesday, October 20, 2009

 On Psychology

-After today's lesson, I realized that:
+After today's lesson, I've concluded to myself that:

 I don’t care how big the name of Sigmund Freud was.
-I think he was nothing but a sick, love-deprived, EGOtistical chauvinist.
-Seriously, penis envy?
-The nerve of him.
+I think, albeit his genious, he was nevertheless a sick, embittered, EGOtistical chauvinist.

 Sunday, August 16, 2009